VirtusLab-Open-Source/strapi-plugin-comments/README.md

 ## Additional GQL Configuration
 All you need to do is to install and enable `@strapi/plugin-graphql` for you instance based on the **[official Strapi v4 docs](https://docs.strapi.io/developer-docs/latest/plugins/graphql.html#configurations)** and decide if you would like to call it by anyone (open for world) or only by authenticated users (Strapi users).

+> **Important!**
+> If you're using `config/plugins.js` to configure your plugins , please put `comments` property before `graphql`.
+Otherwise types are not going to be properly added to GraphQL Schema.
+That's because of dynamic types which base on plugin configuration which are added on `boostrap` stage, not `register`.
+This is not valid if you're using `graphql` plugin without any custom configuration, so most of cases in real.

 ```json
   {
     // ...